ankurk91/wp-google-map/.github/CONTRIBUTING.md

 ## Submitting Pull Requests

 * Follow PULL_REQUEST_TEMPLATE and answer the questions there
-* Always make new branch from current active branch and make change on that new branch
+* Always make a new branch from current active branch and make change on that new branch
 * Never submit minified (*.min.js|*.min.css) files
 * Never submit compiled translation (*.mo) files